broxus/ton-accept/README.md

 tonaccept.config.storeName = 'Megastore';
 ```

-This data will be displayed on the widget.
+This data will be displayed on the widget pop-up.

-## Addresses for payment
+## Payment address

 The merchant can specify one or more addresses for accepting payments:

 ```javascript
 tonaccept.addresses.push('0:...');
 ```
-If you specify several addresses, the specific one at the time of payment will be selected randomly.
+If you specify several addresses, the specific one will be selected randomly for each payment.